CianAllen/HackerRank-MaximizeIt/README.md

 You have to pick one element from each list so that the value from the equation below is maximized:
 S = (f(X) + f(x2).... + f(xi)) % M

-M is described in the first line of the input file
-K is the number of lists in the file
+M is described in the first line of the input file and K is the number of lists in the file

 % denotes the modulo operator.